-2.4.1 Your insurance commences on 1 January of a calendar year or on the day of mid-term commencement of your basic insurance.
-The duration of the insurance equals the (remaining part of the) calendar year in which the supplementary insurance is effected.
-After this calendar year ends, your insurance will be tacitly renewed each year for a period of one calendar year, unless you give notice of termination by 31 December of the calendar year.

-2.4.2 If we have requested further information from you to help us process your insurance application, the insurance policy will become effective on the first day of the month following the month in which we received the necessary information.
+- 2.4.1 Your insurance takes effect on 1 January of a calendar year or on the day that your basic insurance takes effect during the calendar year.
+The duration of the insurance is the calendar year (or remaining portion of the calendar year) in which the supplementary insurance is taken out.
+After this calendar year ends, your insurance will be tacitly renewed each year for a period of one calendar year, unless you give notice of termination by 31 December of the calendar year. - 2.4.2 If we have requested further information from you to help us process your insurance application, the insurance policy will become effective on the first day of the month following the month in which we received the necessary information.